thanos-io/thanos/docs/components/query.md

       --query.telemetry.request-series-seconds-quantiles=10... ...
                                  The quantiles for exporting metrics about the series count quantiles.
+      --query.tenant-certificate-field=
+                                 Use TLS client's certificate field to determine tenant for write requests.
+Must be one of organization, organizationalUnit or commonName.
+                                 This setting will cause the query.tenant-header
+                                 flag value to be ignored.
+      --query.tenant-header="THANOS-TENANT"
+                                 HTTP header to determine tenant.
       --query.timeout=2m         Maximum time to process query by query node.
       --request.logging-config=<content>
                                  Alternative to 'request.logging-config-file'